Any period of economic uncertainty can make a major financial decision — like buying a house — more stressful.

 Housing demand was artificially propped up by issuing mortgages to people who weren’t in good financial places to buy and maintain homes, and the economic downturn also meant buyer demand plummeted.
 Home values declined significantly as a result.

-Reynolds points out another major difference between today’s market and the housing crash is the issue of supply — excessive building leading up to 2008 meant that when demand dropped, there were entire housing developments that sat vacant.
+Another major difference between today’s market and the housing crash is the issue of supply — excessive building leading up to 2008 meant that when demand dropped, there were entire housing developments that sat vacant.

 Cut to 2023, and housing is still catching up on the low rate of building compared to household formation since the Great Recession.
-“There are fewer homes per household than there was back then,” Reynolds says.

 With today’s homeowners, laws and regulations are in place to prevent predatory lending since the Great Recession.
 Even as high home prices and rising interest rates have increased the total cost to buy a home, making homeownership unaffordable for otherwise would-be homebuyers, there are still more qualified buyers searching for homes than there are properties for sale.